 Eyal Segal: And then the words of the narrator shift to the current situation on the train where he asks about the station.
 Jim Phelan: Yeah, we're here, we've arrived, right, I could stop telling my story.

 Eyal Segal: Yeah, yeah.
-So, I think all these factors kind of join forces to intensify the suspense, and they, create a cliffhanger effect and bring it to a degree perceived as a point of crisis, which demands some sort of resolution, a resolution which we don't get.
+So, I think all these factors kind of join forces to intensify the suspense, and they create a cliffhanger effect and bring it to a degree perceived as a point of crisis, which demands some sort of resolution, a resolution which we don't get.

 Jim Phelan: Right.
 I think, yeah, that's nice, sets up a lot of things.
-So, just another feature of that, right, is the sort of [00:39:00] the doubling of responses in the sense that the narratees, the Jew from Kamenk a's fellow passengers very frustrated by this, right, and they run after him and so on.
+So, just another feature of that, right, is the sort of [00:39:00] the doubling of responses in the sense that the narratees, the Jew from Kamenk a's fellow passengers are very frustrated by this, right, and they run after him and so on.

 And then Aleichem's readers are also in, share a similar position, right?
 It's open ended for us to the extent that we've been invested in this, what's happening with Kivke and the grandfather and so on.
 We feel the same way.
 Well, wait, you can't end here, right?
 Or at least initially that's part of our response, yeah.

-Eyal Segal: Before getting there, I want to mention one more element that I think contribute to this effect in terms of the dynamics of the plot, kind of open endness that we get here because one might say that compared to other types of openness, the one in Baranovich Station is especially provocative, I would say, since the internal dynamics of the narrative does allow for a strong closure.
+Eyal Segal: Before getting there, I want to mention one more element that I think contributes to this effect in terms of the dynamics of the plot, the kind of open endness that we get here, because one might say that compared to other types of openness, the one in Baranovich Station is especially provocative, I would say, since the internal dynamics of the narrative does allow for a strong closure.

 What I mean is that sometimes the nature of the plot structure or of the gaps [00:40:00] result in sort of inherent or natural openness.
 For example, if you have a plot structure that's very loose and episodic, you might say that strong closure is kind of impossible and the author commits to openness from the start or alternatively, if the gaps, relating to something like say the deep motifs of a complex character, it's kind of natural that it's difficult to fill them in.

 Such openness often tells us very seriously, things like the world is complex, the world is mysterious.
-Not everything can be known or understood, et cetera, in our story, that's not the case at all, actually.
+Not everything can be known or understood, et cetera, but in our story, that's not the case at all, actually.
 There's a very tight plot with what looks like a straightforward possible route to closure.

 So, the author flaunts his choice of not providing us with such a closure as if saying to us, I could have provided you with strong closure, but I choose, I choose not to.